The Card Grid Problem: Why 3 Identical Cards Kill Your Conversion

 Alternative 4: Flowing Prose

 > Sailop scans your code in under 2 seconds, integrates with any CI/CD pipeline, and generates unique design tokens from a single seed.
-No configuration files.
+No config files.
 No plugin ecosystem.
 One command.

 Alternative 5: Staggered Layout

-If you want visual richness without uniformity, stagger the elements:
+If you want richness without uniformity, break the alignment grid:

 .feature:nth-child(1) { margin-left: 0; max-width: 65%; }